rsnemmen/BCES/README.md

 If you have no reason to believe that your measurement errors are correlated (which is usual the case), you can provide an array of zeroes as input for *cov*.

+## Examples of how to use the code

+Check out this [jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/misc%20howto%20bces.ipynb).
+If you have suggestions of more examples, feel free to add them.

 ## Requirements

 Numpy, Scipy, [fish](https://pypi.python.org/pypi/fish/).